Kevin McDougal (running back)

-Kevin John McDougal (born May 18, 1977) is a former American football running back who played two seasons with the Indianapolis Colts of the National Football League.
-He played college football at Colorado State University and attended Arvada West High School in Arvada, Colorado.
+Kevin John McDougal (born May 18, 1977) is an American former professional football running back who played two seasons with the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Colorado State Rams.

+Early life

+Kevin John McDougal was born on May 18, 1977, in Denver, Colorado.
+He attended Arvada West High School in Arvada, Colorado.

 College career

 McDougal played for the Colorado State Rams from 1996 to 1999.
-In 1999, he was named the Mountain West Conference offensive player of the year and scholar-athlete of the year by the National Football Foundation and Hall of Fame.
+In 1999, he was named the Mountain West offensive player of the year and scholar-athlete of the year by the National Football Foundation and Hall of Fame.
 He also played in the Hula Bowl and was named to three all-conference teams.
 He was inducted into the Colorado State University Sports Hall of Fame in 2012.

 Professional career

-McDougal played in 15 games for the Indianapolis Colts from 2001 to 2001.
+After going undrafted in the 2000 NFL draft, McDougal signed with the Indianapolis Colts on April 28.
+He played in six games for the Colts during the 2000 season, posting two solo tackles and one assisted tackle, before being placed on injured reserve on November 28, 2000.
+He was released on September 1, 2001, and signed to the team's practice squad two days later.
+McDougal was promoted to the active roster on September 30 and played in the Week 3 game against the New England Patriots before being released on October 1.
+He was later re-signed by the Colts on November 3 and appeared in eight more games that year, totaling 17 carries for 48 yards, one reception for ten yards, 16 kick returns for 362 yards, one two-point conversion, two solo tackles, and one assisted tackle.
 He was placed on the waived-injured list by the Colts on September 1, 2002.